tbadams45/decision-tree/phases/phase2/phase2.md

 collect data *on*.
 This requires:

 -   Defining the factors we wish to perform our sensitivity analysis on.
-    This will certainly include streamflow, but will also include several non-climatic factors.
+    This will include streamflow, but will also include several non-climatic factors.
 -   Defining the performance metric we will use to evaluate our project.

 These definitions are best performed in the context of a stakeholder